TRADING CRITIQUE LOGO

 • Improve cost control

-They are essential for managing the overnight finance charge in the world.
+They are essential for managing overnight finance charges.

 Choosing lower-cost markets

-Some markets have lower CFD rollover fees traders need to consider:
+Some markets have lower CFD rollover fees that traders need to consider:

 • Major Forex pairs